-Having enjoyed this modern horror film upon release at the cinema I thought it was about time I gave it a another look, this time on Blu-ray.
-Is it still as good as I thought?
-Time to find out, here’s my The Conjuring Blu-ray review.
+Are you ready for The Conjuring blu-ray review?
+Having enjoyed this modern horror film upon release at the cinema I thought it was about time I gave it a another look but this time on blu-ray.

 - UK Rating 15